 Extension Centers help students pursue their education close to home.
-The extension centers offer a variety of general education, liberal arts, basic adult education, continuing education and children's classes.
-The extension centers provide opportunity for students to prepare for the GED, learn skills to become an effective employee and parent, gain knowledge in basic computer skills, address other interests of the community, and provide wholesome activities for children.
+The extension centers offer a variety of general education, liberal arts, basic adult education, continuing education, and children's classes.
+The extension centers provide opportunities for students to prepare for the GED, learn skills to become effective employees and parents, gain knowledge in basic computer skills, address other interests of the community, and provide wholesome activities for children.

 Alongi Du Quoin Extension Center: The Alongi Du Quoin Extension Center is located on U. S. 51 south in the Southtowne Shopping Center.
-The center is host to regular College classes as well as to adult and continuing education classes, children's classes, and seminars for business and industry.
+The center is host to regular College classes, adult and continuing education classes, children's classes, and seminars for business and industry.